 Surgical treatment for bunion deformities commonly involves repositioning the bone.
 Depending on the severity of the bunion, different surgical techniques can be used.
 Your Waxahachie foot doctor will discuss these in depth at the time of your visit.

 Every bunion needs a custom treatment plan.
 Our podiatrist will take the time to listen to you, x-ray your foot and discuss options available to get you back on your feet as quickly as possible.
 At Family Foot & Ankle Centers, we are improving lives, one bunion at a time!

-Experience Our Award-Winning Care for Bunions in Waxahachie, TX, Today!
+Experience Our Award-Winning Bunion Treatment in Waxahachie Today!

-Schedule an appointment today by calling us at 972-597-4132 or by clicking here to use our convenient online form.
-We offer same-day appointments and have bilingual Spanish-speaking professionals on staff for your convenience.
-During your appointment, our team will be happy to answer all your questions about our treatments, our office, our flexible payment options, and anything else you may want to know about us!
-Call today – we can’t wait to help you live your life pain-free!
+Schedule an appointment today to have your bunion evaluated by our Waxahachie foot specialists by calling us at 972-597-4132.
+You can also click here to use our convenient online form.
+We offer convenient appointments and have bilingual Spanish-speaking professionals on staff for your convenience.
+Call today – we want to help you live your life pain-free!